lab-yue/r-docs/pages/R-intro/14-OS-facilities.md

 [(23)](#DOCF23)

-In some sense this mimics the behavior in [S-PLUS]{.small} since in [S-PLUS]{.small} this operator always creates or assigns to a global variable.
+In some sense this mimics the behavior in [S-PLUS] since in [S-PLUS] this operator always creates or assigns to a global variable.

 [(24)](#DOCF24)